Andrea Jean James is an American filmmaker and consumer activist.

 Following a 2007 campaign of defamation led by the academics promoting disease models of gender identity and expression, James began working to close ringleader Kenneth Zucker‘s gender clinic at CAMH in Toronto.
-She gathered evidence for Zucker’s employer, presented a 2008 paper about the populist response called “Fair comment, foul play,” and began collecting information from former CAMH patients.
-Alice Dreger reprinted her piece from Zucker’s journal in the 2015 book Galileo’s Middle Finger, prompting James to respond with “Sexology’s war on transgender children.”
+James gathered evidence for Zucker’s employer, presented a 2008 paper about the populist response called “Fair comment, foul play,” and began collecting information from former CAMH patients.
+Alice Dreger reprinted a piece from Zucker’s journal in the 2015 book Galileo’s Middle Finger, prompting James to respond with “Sexology’s war on transgender children.”
 Zucker was fired in 2015 and the clinic was closed.

 Media backlash (2014)

 The American trans rights movement entered a decadent phase following the election of Barack Obama.
 Following a series of political gains, complacency and infighting reached a peak in late 2014, and both media coverage and public opinion began to turn negative.
 The backlash accelerated following the election of Donald Trump, concentrated on several hot-button topics: military service, sports, prisoners, public accommodation, and gender diverse youth.

 Following publication of an egregiously biased 2018 cover story on transgender “desistance” in The Atlantic, James began working on The Transphobia Project, a long-term effort to document the key media figures and platforms engaged in propagating biased content about gender identity and expression.

 Surkan K (2007).
 Transsexuals protest academic exploitation.
 In Faderman, Lillian (ed).
 Gay, Lesbian, Bisexual, and Transgender Events, 1848-2006.
 Salem Press, 2007, pp. 700–702.
 ISBN9781587652653 (PDF)